Code-Institute-Submissions/redesigned-octo-engine/README.md

   * Click on the 'Play >' menu item and a audio track should play
   * Click on the 'Stop |' menu item and the audio track should stop playing

+* Home page video
+  * Click on the Video icon and a video player should open with the video playing

 ## Acceptance tests

 ### Navigation Menu Bar User Stories